schwarz-em/tilelink-tester/README.md

 - "preload_random_test": random values generated at a specified stride, and then random addresses are selected and read
 - "strided_random_test": random values generated at a specified stride, and then read in the same order they were written

-<u>__IMPORTANT__</u>
-IN test_executer.py, PLEASE TAKE NOTE OF LINES 19-24 - they are specific to your machine / file_directories an MUST be edited.
-Apologies for any inconvenience...

 <u>python test_generator.py</u>
 - 'file_name'; REQUIRED!!!
 Just whatever name you want to give your tests
 - '-num_reqs'; Number of requests per test